boredhero/morefuelsmod-1.14/README.md

 * Do some polishing work on the mods.toml file
 * Make a stripped down version and release as More Fuels Mod Light
 	* Try to do this as a branch on this GitHub repo for better organization going forward
+* Adjust build.gradle to include a sources jar in the build folder when building.
 * Adjust versioning number to 1.6.3 before final build